uiceds/cee-492-term-project-fall-2022-jakt/manuscript.md

 [1] Karimi Monsefi, Amin, Sobhan Moosavi, and Rajiv Ramnath.
 “Will there be a construction?
 Predicting road constructions based on heterogeneous spatiotemporal data.”, _2022_

-[2] Y. J. Kim, S. Choi, S. Briceno and D. Mavris, "A deep learning approach to flight delay prediction," _2016 IEEE/AIAA 35th Digital Avionics Systems Conference (DASC), 2016, pp. 1-6, doi: 10.1109/DASC.2016.7778092._
+[2] Y. J. Kim, S. Choi, S. Briceno and D. Mavris, "A deep learning approach to flight delay prediction," _2016 IEEE/AIAA 35th Digital Avionics Systems Conference (DASC)

 [3] Keras sequential model, Tensorflow

-[4] Understanding Categorical Cross-Entropy Loss, Binary Cross-Entropy Loss, Softmax Loss, Logistic Loss, Focal loss, and all those confusing names: [@{https://gombru.github.io/2018/05/23/cross_entropy_loss/}]
+[4] Understanding Categorical Cross-Entropy Loss, Binary Cross-Entropy Loss, Softmax Loss, Logistic Loss, Focal loss, and all those confusing names

-[5] When to Use One-Hot Encoding in Deep Learning? [@{https://analyticsindiamag.com/when-to-use-one-hot-encoding-in-deep-learning/}]
+[5] When to Use One-Hot Encoding in Deep Learning?

-[6] Constructing a Multi-Class Classifier Using Neural Network with Python: [@{https://www.youtube.com/watch?v=2WdPdE2hq78}]
+[6] Constructing a Multi-Class Classifier Using Neural Network with Python

-[7] A Gentle Introduction to the Rectified Linear Unit (ReLU): [@{https://machinelearningmastery.com/rectified-linear-activation-function-for-deep-learning-neural-networks/}]
+[7] A Gentle Introduction to the Rectified Linear Unit (ReLU)

-[8] A Gentle Introduction To Sigmoid Function: [@{https://machinelearningmastery.com/a-gentle-introduction-to-sigmoid-function/}]
+[8] A Gentle Introduction To Sigmoid Function

-[9] Stochastic Gradient Descent – Clearly Explained!! [@{https://towardsdatascience.com/stochastic-gradient-descent-clearly-explained-53d239905d31}]
+[9] Stochastic Gradient Descent – Clearly Explained!!

-[10] Confusion Matrix with Sklearn: [@{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html}]
+[10] Confusion Matrix with Sklearn